Senegal turns to sewage in bid to meet renewable goals

 For the existing septic tanks, they are providing small portable pumps to allow sanitation teams access to the cramped backstreets to remove waste safely.

-“If we want to have a healthy and productive society, we need better sanitation for everyone,” said Sarah Nehrling, research manager for Innovations for Poverty Action, a partner on the program.
+"If we want to have a healthy and productive society, we need better sanitation for everyone," said Sarah Nehrling, research manager for Innovations for Poverty Action, a partner on the programme.

 Eventually, the project aims to use waste material collected in this way to power an electrical plant -- using new technology to find a renewable means of tackling the problem of frequent blackouts in the port city.